goodyweb/reminder-bot/README.md

     - Table View
     ![tableviewunfixed](https://user-images.githubusercontent.com/125423452/229722774-5b63a1e9-4c60-4c9d-a894-64f21b9f2a48.png)
 7. View, Edit, and Delete Reminder <br>
-If you go to Reminders.
-Here you can view all reminders.
-Reminders can be viewed, edited, deleted from here. <br>
+If you go to Fixed Date and Unfixed Date Reminders.
+Here you can view all the reminders.
+Reminders can be viewed, edited, deleted from there. <br>
 8. Add New Reminder
     - Fixed Date Reminder
     ![addfixed](https://user-images.githubusercontent.com/125423452/229723544-b41d912d-701f-4af1-aa3c-e7f29913157d.png)